The Pros And Cons Of 12 Potential Running Mates For Joe Biden

 Pros: The Michigan governor has been thrust onto the national scene — and into controversy — with her stay-at-home rules during the pandemic.
 Biden's team would hope that Whitmer could appeal in the must-win Upper Midwest.
 If the verdict on Whitmer is that she handled the coronavirus crisis with competence, her stock would rise.
 Among Democrats, crisis management experience was the most desired quality in a Biden VP, according to a recent poll.

 Cons: But the controversy doesn't necessarily help Whitmer's chances.
-Michigan has seen some of the most fervent protests, with armed men taking to the state capitol, and Trump has tweeted, "Liberate Michigan."
+Michigan has seen some of the most fervent protests, with armed men taking to the state capitol, and Trump has tweeted "Liberate Michigan."
 If she's seen as divisive and polarizing, that could hurt her chances of being selected.
-What's more, it's difficult to pluck a governor, who is currently dealing with a crisis, out of that post.
+What's more, it's difficult to pluck a governor who is dealing with a crisis out of that post.
 And Whitmer might be seen as too green — she hasn't really been tested as a surrogate for Biden on a national stage.